 In consideration of the mutual rights and obligations of the parties, it is agreed:

-These terms shall apply in respect of the Production in the event that, as a direct result of the Covid 19 pandemic, it becomes necessary to relocate, delay, postpone, or cancel the Production, or to make material changes to the nature of the Production (each a “Disruption”), for example, because:
+These terms shall apply in respect of the Production in the event that, as a direct result of Covid 19, it becomes necessary to relocate, delay, postpone, or cancel the Production, or to make material changes to the nature of the Production (each a “Disruption”), for example, because a key person to the Production, including the director, director of photography or a key member(s) of the cast, has Covid 19 symptoms and/or tests positive for Covid 19 , and a suitable replacement is not readily available.

-an appropriate UK government department advises against all travel (or all but essential travel) to the intended location of the Production; or

-any decision, guidance or recommendation by an appropriate UK government department that prevents the Production Company or Agency or any of their personnel or equipment required for the shoot from travelling to the intended location of the Production; or

-c. a key person to the Production, including the director, director of photography or a key member(s) of the cast, having Coronavirus symptoms and/or testing positive for Covid 19 and thus being unable to perform their duties in respect of the Production or being advised to self-isolate in accordance with UK government guidance in place at the time, and a suitable replacement cannot be identified and is not readily available.

-If, despite the Agency and Production Company’s compliance with clauses 5 and 6 below, there is a postponement, delay or relocation or material changes need to be made to the Production as set out in paragraph 1 above (whether due to the circumstances set out in sub-clauses 1a or 1b or 1c, or otherwise):
+If, despite the Agency and Production Company’s compliance with clauses 5 and 6 below, there is a postponement, delay or relocation or material changes need to be made to the Production as set out in paragraph 1 above (whether due to the circumstances set out in clause 1 or otherwise):

 a. neither the Production Company nor the Agency shall be in breach of the Production Agreement, the Agency shall not be in breach of the Advertising Agreement and neither the Production Company nor Agency shall be liable for any delays, costs or damages associated with any such event; and